pandeysoni/pandeysoni.github.io/content/posts/2016-07-12---nodemailer-service-in-node.js-using-SMTP-and-xoauth2.md

 slug: /2016/07/12/user-authentication-using-passport.js-in-node.js/
 draft: false
 date: '2016-07-12T22:40:32.169Z'
-description: Nodemailer Service in Node.js using SMTP and xoauth2.
+description: Here, we will learn how to send a mail in Node.js using Nodemailer Package.
+What we are planning to use here...
 category: Javascript
 tags:
   - Nodemailer